teambit/docs/docs/getting-started/12-version.md

 1. Compile.
 2. Test.
-3. Bundle documentation site (the "overview" tab)
+3. Bundle the documentation and compositions.

 :::info isolated builds
-Components authored in a Bit workspace are created to be completely portable, and thus independent.
+Components authored in a Bit workspace are created to be completely context-agnostic.
 To address that, the build process starts by creating a component 'capsule' which is an isolated instance of a component, generated in a separate directory in your filesystem.